Hudson: The Party of Slavery Is Now the Party of Reparations for Slavery

 Rep. Lee said her party is “building the political will” to jumpstart the reparations commission.
 But Democrats never possessed more political will than they did a decade ago.
 During Barack Obama’s first two years in office, Democrats held majorities in the House and a filibuster proof majority in the Senate.
 Democrats could have easily passed any bill they wanted and no reparations bill ever made its way to Obama’s desk.

 The Texas Congresswoman says her new bill “is not symbolic.”
 Of course it is.
-The reparations bill is a symbol, a political bludgeon meant to beat descent people over the head with, to assure racial healing can never happen in America.
+The reparations bill is a symbol, a political bludgeon meant to beat decent people over the head with, to assure racial healing can never happen in America.
 Democrats know and count on the fact that a relationship cannot be repaired without forgiveness, without the injured party agreeing to move on.
 Democrats choose to pick at this scab, even 150 years after America’s first Republican president led the abolishment of slavery.
 Democrats don’t want racial healing.
 What Democrats want is to use reparations as one more wedge issue to continue to castigate America as an unrelentingly racist country, where non-whites must live in a state of constant fear that the bigotry bogeyman is lurking around every corner.

 So goes the logic on the political left: Yes white America is racist because they don’t want to pay for the sins of their great-great-great-great-great-great grandparents, for something they had nothing to do with, for something no black person born this century suffers from.